-By enabling parental permissions in the Alexa app (which takes about a minute), you can listen to a selection of stories from Amazon Rapids for free.
+By enabling parental permissions in the Alexa app, you can listen to a selection of stories from Amazon Rapids for free.
 When I enabled this skill, I was given a five minute Christmas-themed story with great voice acting.
 While it may not help adults fall asleep, it’s awesome for kids, or anyone who might want a distraction in the form of a silly story.

 “Alexa, read from Kindle.”

 When this skill is enabled, Alexa (not voice actors) reads whatever book I was last reading in the Kindle app.
 Alexa can also read books from my library when I ask her to.
 However, I don’t want the book being read all night, so I set a sleep timer- more on that in a minute.
 I found that the Alexa read at a natural pace and didn’t sound choppy, even when reading unfamiliar words in a fantasy novel.